mordial/ryanguitar.uk/content/posts/functional-harmony.md

 You can see (and hear) this motion in the common ii-V-I progression.
 It moves from a sub-dominant chord to a dominant chord, driving up the tension before returning to the tonic.
 In C major, this would be Dm-G-C.

+The diagram at the top of this article highlights typical movements between each of the diatonic chords.
+Pick a starting point and follow the arrows however you please to come up with a chord progression that abides by the rules of functional harmony.
+The arrow leading away from the I chord indicates that you can chose to move to whichever chord you wish.